 We use genetics, molecular biology, and biochemistry to identify and characterize cellular factors that influence propagation of prions in yeast.
 The prions we study are proteins that have a propensity to misfold and form highly structured fibrous aggregates called amyloid.
 Tissue pathalogy in many human disorders, including type 2 diabetes and Alzheimer’s disease, is associated with accumulation of amyloid forms of proteins.
 Prions are transmissible between strains and they propagate by recruiting the normal form of the protein and converting it into the same misshapen form as it joins the growing fiber.
 Prions also must replicate to be maintained in a growing population of yeast.

 Hsp70 is a universally conserved and essential protein chaperone that helps proteins adopt and maintain their native structural conformations.
 Hsp70 activity is regulated by co-chaperones, such as Hsp40.
 Another protein chaperone, Hsp104, acts with Hsp70 and Hsp40 to break up and reactivate proteins that have become aggregated.
-The normal function of this chaperone machine appears to promote amyloid propagation by breaking fibers into more numerous pieces, each of which can continue to propagate the amyloid structure.
+The normal function of this chaperone machine promotes amyloid propagation by breaking fibers into more numerous pieces, each of which can continue to propagate the amyloid structure.
 We have identified several mutations in these chaperones that variously affect the prion seeding process.
 Determining how these mutations affect the chaperones’ activities and ability to interact with each other will help us understand the molecular mechanisms underlying the functions of this machinery.

-We have also found that TPR co-chaperones, which are components of the Hsp90 machinery, can regulate Hsp70 function in prion propagation, independently of Hsp90.We are using our system to dissect the mechanisms of how these co-chaperones regulate Hsp70 and Hsp90 activity, and for assessing in vivo functions of Hsp90.
+We have also found that TPR co-chaperones, which are components of the Hsp90 machinery, can regulate Hsp70 function in prion propagation, independently of Hsp90.We are also using our system to dissect the mechanisms of how these co-chaperones regulate Hsp70 and Hsp90 activity, and for assessing in vivo functions of Hsp90.